Compression of Currents and Varifolds

 Given a smooth surface $S \subset \R^{d}$, one can define a continuous linear functional $\mu_{S}$ on continuous bounded vector fields $v \in C_{0}(\R^{d},\R^{d})$ as

 where $n(x)$ denotes the outward unit normal at $x\in S$, and $dS(x)$ denotes surface measure.
 The action \eqref{CurrentAction} is simply the surface integral of $v$ along $S$.
 This functional $\mu_{S}$ is the \tit{current} \cite{GlaunesCurrents} associated to the curve $S$.
-Introducing a test Reproducing Kernel Hilbert Space of continuous bounded vector fields $V$ with matrix-valued kernel $k:\R^{d}\times\R^{d}\longrightarrow \R^{d\times d}$, one embeds $\mu_{S}$ into the dual space $V^{*}$ due to the embedding $V \hookrightarrow C_{0}(\R^{d},\R^{d})$ .
+Introducing a test Reproducing Kernel Hilbert Space (RKHS) \cite{RKHS} of continuous bounded vector fields $V$ with matrix-valued kernel $K:\R^{d}\times\R^{d}\longrightarrow \R^{d\times d}$, one embeds $\mu_{S}$ into the dual space $V^{*}$ due to the embedding $V \hookrightarrow C_{0}(\R^{d},\R^{d})$.
+A typical choice is a scalar diagonal kernel $K(x,y)=k(x,y)I_{d}$ for $k:\R^{d}\times\R^{d}\longrightarrow \R$; for example, with $k$ a Gaussian radial basis function (RBF) kernel or Cauchy kernel, both of which are standard choices \cite{FidelityMetrics}.
 A natural choice of norm on the dual space $V^{*}$ is the dual norm